Iron deficiency: Food sources

-Mild iron deficiency can be prevented or corrected by eating iron-rich foods and by cooking in an iron skillet.
+Mild iron deficiency can be prevented or corrected by eating iron-rich foods and cooking in an iron skillet.
 Because iron is a requirement for most plants and animals, a wide range of foods provide iron.
 Good sources of dietary iron have heme iron, as this is most easily absorbed and is not inhibited by medication or other dietary components.
 Two examples are red meat and poultry.
-Non-heme sources do contain iron, though it has reduced bioavailability.
+Non-heme sources contain iron, though the iron is less bioavailable.
 Examples are lentils, beans, leafy vegetables, pistachios, tofu, fortified bread, and fortified breakfast cereals.

 Iron from different foods is absorbed and processed differently by the body; for instance, iron in meat (heme iron source) is more easily absorbed than iron in grains and vegetables ("non-heme" iron sources).
 Minerals and chemicals in one type of food may also inhibit absorption of iron from another type of food eaten at the same time.
 For example, oxalates and phytic acid form insoluble complexes which bind iron in the gut before it can be absorbed.

-Because iron from plant sources is less easily absorbed than the heme-bound iron of animal sources, vegetarians and vegans should have a somewhat higher total daily iron intake than those who eat meat, fish or poultry.
+Because iron from plant sources is less easily absorbed than the heme-bound iron of animal sources, vegetarians and vegans should have a somewhat higher total daily iron intake than those who eat meat, fish, or poultry.
 Legumes and dark-green leafy vegetables like broccoli, kale and Asian greens are especially good sources of iron for vegetarians and vegans.
-However, spinach and Swiss chard contain oxalates which bind iron, making it almost entirely unavailable for absorption.
-Iron from non-heme sources is more readily absorbed if consumed with foods that contain either heme-bound iron or vitamin C. This is due to a hypothesised "meat factor" which enhances iron absorption.
+However, spinach and Swiss chard contain oxalates that bind iron, making them almost entirely unavailable for absorption.
+Iron from non-heme sources is more readily absorbed if consumed with foods that contain either heme-bound iron or vitamin C. This is due to a hypothesized "meat factor" which enhances iron absorption.
+The benefits of eating seasonings or condiments that have been fortified with iron for people with iron deficiencies are not clear.
+There is some evidence that iron-fortified condiments or seasonings may help reduce an iron deficiency, however, whether this improves a person's health and prevents the person from developing anemia is not clear.